shpml/fundamentals/10_chapter/07_exercise.md

 fizzbuzz
 ```

-Once again, there's no starter code for this exercise — just open up a new session in [JS Bin](https://jsbin.com).
+Once again, there's no starter code for this exercise — just use the [JS Bin](https://jsbin.com) below.
+If you don't see the JS Bin, please refresh the page.
 Feel free to solve this problem any way you like, but consider the guidelines mentioned in the previous unit!

+<a class="jsbin-embed" href="https://jsbin.com/vaxesa/embed?js,console">JS Bin on jsbin.com</a><script src="https://static.jsbin.com/js/embed.min.js?3.40.3"></script>

 Test your code for several different input values.
 What do you get if `num` is 1?
 10?
 30?